 To get the accordion for Garageband for free, you can download the free trial of the XPand!2 VST which comes with a whole host of instruments, including the accordion.
-There are other developers who provide the accordion, but the XPand!2 VST is the only one that allows you to sample it for free.
+Other developers provide the accordion, but the XPand!2 VST is the only one that allows you to sample it for free.

 Using XPand!2 to Get the Accordion